Our Care Model | School of Imagination · Integrated Early Childhood Development

 No family should feel alone on this journey.

-We are committed to making integrated care accessible — financially and navigating the system.
+We are committed to making integrated care accessible — financially and in navigating the system.
 Here's how.

-We've contracted with most major commercial insurers to reduce out-of-pocket costs for families.
-We verify coverage before your first appointment.
+We've contracted with major insurers to reduce out-of-pocket costs, and our plan list keeps growing.
+Call us and we'll verify your coverage before your first appointment.

 RCEB vendorized — three service areas